 - Stomach pain, aches, or cramps that do not go away.

 - Losing weight and you don’t know why.

-The Goal of the HCHD Colorectal Cancer Program is to Provide:
+The goal of the HCHD Colorectal Cancer Program is to provide:

-- Colorectal cancer education and screening to all residents
+- Colorectal cancer education to all residents

-- Necessary diagnostic, treatment, and patient navigation services for colorectal cancer
+- Patient navigation services for colorectal cancer.

 - Proof of residency in Maryland

 - Limited income